-Indicator 2016-17 2017-18 2018-19
+Indicator 2017-18 2018-19 2019-20

-Misassignments of Teachers of English Learners 0 0 2
+Misassignments of Teachers of English Learners 0 0 0

 Total Teacher Misassignments 0 0 0

 Vacant Teacher Positions 0 0 0

-Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc.

-Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.
+Note: "Misassignments" refers to the number of positions filled by teachers who lack legal authorization to teach that grade level, subject area, student group, etc. Total Teacher Misassignments includes the number of Misassignments of Teachers of English Learners.

-Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2018-19)
+Quality, Currency, Availability of Textbooks and Instructional Materials (School Year 2019-20)

-Year and month in which data were collected: September 11, 2018
+Year and month in which data were collected: September 10.
+2019

-Alview-Dairyland Union School District held a public hearing on September 11, 2018, and determined that each school within the district had sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
+Alview-Dairyland Union School District held a public hearing on September 10, 2019, and determined that each school within the district had sufficient and good quality textbooks, instructional materials, or science lab equipment pursuant to the settlement of Williams vs. the State of California.
 Core subject textbooks and instructional materials are provided for each student, including English learners.
 Standards-aligned texts and materials are reserved both for use in the classroom and to take home.
 Textbooks and supplementary materials are adopted according to a cycle developed by the California Department of Education, making the textbooks used in the school the most current available.
 Materials approved for use by the state are reviewed by all teachers and a recommendation is made to the School Board by a selection committee composed of teachers and administrators.
 All recommended materials are available for parent examination at the district office prior to adoption.
 The table displays information about the quality, currency, and availability of the standards-aligned textbooks and other instructional materials used at the school.

+Subject Textbooks and Other Instructional Materials/year of Adoption Percent Students Lacking Own Assigned Copy

+Reading/Language Arts McGraw-Hill Yes 0.0

+Mathematics Houghton Mifflin Yes 0.0

+Science Pearson Yes 0.0

+History-Social Science Houghton Mifflin No 0.0

+Health Pearson Yes 0.0

-Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Reading/Language Arts McGraw-Hill Yes 0.0 Mathematics Houghton Mifflin Yes 0.0 Science Houghton Mifflin Yes 0.0 History-Social Science Houghton Mifflin No 0.0 Health Houghton Mifflin 0.0 Visual and Performing Arts Houghton Mifflin Yes 0.0 Science Laboratory Equipment (grades 9-12) Yes 0
+Subject Textbooks and Other Instructional Materials/year of Adoption From Most Recent Adoption?
+Percent Students Lacking Own Assigned Copy Visual and Performing Arts McGraw-Hill Yes 0.0 Science Laboratory Equipment (grades 9-12) Yes 0